 Q: What is Memorial University’s land acknowledgement?

 “Territory acknowledgement is a way that people insert an awareness of Indigenous presence and land rights in everyday life.
 This is often done at the beginning of ceremonies, lectures, or any public event.
 It can be a subtle way to recognize the history of colonialism and a need for change in settler colonial societies” (Native-land.ca).
 For more information on Land Acknowledgements, see Native-Land.ca’s primer and resources on Territory Acknowledgements.

 Memorial’s St. John’s campus Land acknowledgement is unique because it was decided on with all five Indigenous groups in the province.
-As such, the wording is specific to the cultures and politics of this province and should generally not be adapted by guests.
+As such, the wording is specific to the cultures and politics of this province.

 We respectfully acknowledge the territory in which we gather as the ancestral homelands of the Beothuk, and the island of Newfoundland as the ancestral homelands of the Mi’kmaq and Beothuk.
 We would also like to recognize the Inuit of Nunatsiavut and NunatuKavut and the Innu of Nitassinan, and their ancestors, as the original people of Labrador.
 We strive for respectful relationships with all the peoples of this province as we search for collective healing and true reconciliation and honour this beautiful land together.